ieeesb-nitdgp/.github/profile/README.md

-🙋‍♀️We are a direct handshake to IEEE, an international body that allows countless young researchers the opportunity to present & publish their innovations every year.
+The **IEEE Student Branch , NIT Durgapur** is a society of enthusiasts aimed at promoting research-related activities in the campus.
+We are a direct handshake to IEEE, an international body that allows countless young researchers the opportunity to present & publish their innovations every year.
 Comprising of bright researchers, developers, speakers, and other contributors we are a society that welcomes in the era of better research prospects, on the campus.

 🌈 Contribution guidelines - Feel free to create an issue in any of our repos, or even better solve them by a pr.